zoltantoth0409/liferay-portal/readme/7.1/BREAKING_CHANGES.markdown

 This change was made as part of the modularization efforts to ease portal configuration changes.

-### Changed Behavior of `showDisableCheckbox` Argument In `liferay-ui:input-date` Taglib
+### Changed Behavior of `liferay-ui:input-date` Taglib's `showDisableCheckbox` Argument
 - **Date:** 2018-Mar-06
 - **JIRA Ticket:** LPS-78475

 #### What changed?

-Before this change, the `showDisableCheckbox` argument in the `liferay-ui:input-date` taglib had to be set to `true` in order to hide the disable checkbox.
-Now, a value of `true` will show it, and `false` will hide it.
+Previously, when the `liferay-ui:input-date` taglib's `showDisableCheckbox` argument was set to `true`, the disable checkbox was hidden.
+Now, the value `true` displays it, and `false` hides it.

 #### Who is affected?

-This affects anyone trying to hide the disable checkbox in a `liferay-ui:input-date` taglib.
+This affects anyone trying to hide the `liferay-ui:input-date` taglib's disable checkbox.

 #### How should I update my code?

-If you are setting the `showDisableCheckbox` argument to `true` in order to hide the disable checkbox of a `liferay-ui:input-date` taglib, you should now set it to `false`, and vice versa.
+If you are setting the `showDisableCheckbox` argument to `true` to hide the `liferay-ui:input-date` taglib's disable checkbox, you should now set it to `false`, and vice versa.

 #### Why was this change made?